Our Values & Vision

 Who is St. Anne?

 Saint Anne is the traditional name of the mother of Mary, and Jesus’ grandmother.
-She is not mentioned in the canonical gospels, but is part of the Christian tradition.
+She is not mentioned in the canonical gospels, but she is part of the Christian tradition.
 She is the patron saint of unmarried women, housewives, women in labor, grandmothers, childless people, equestrians, lacemakers, miners, the poor, and seamstresses.
+The Feast Day of St. Anne is July 26.